sarusso/Luna/README.md

 Coming soon...

+## Data Types

+### TimePoint
+The Time Point is one of the most basic data structures.
+As the name suggest it is a point in time.
+The time dimension in Luna is represented trought the epoch seconds using a float value, and the 't' label.
+However, the TimePoint supports as well time zones and the initialization using a date time argument (even if it is not a good practice for massive initializations, as the datetime is anyway converted to a epoch timestamp under the hood).

+Valid initalizations are:

+    TimePoint(t=73637738)
+    TimePoint(t=73637738.987654) # Milliseconds precision
+    TimePoint(t=73637738, tz="Europe/Rome") # Time zone support
+    TimePoint(dt = dt(2015,2,27,13,54,32, tz='Europe/Rome')) # Inconsistent time zones (using Luna's dt for initalizing a datetime)

+Not valid ones are:

+    TimePoint(dt=datetime(2015,2,27,13,54,32)) # Datetime and no time zone set, ambiguous TimePoint(dt=dt(2015,2,27,13,54,32, tz='Europe/London'), tz='Europe/Rome') # Inconsistent time zones (using Luna's dt for initalizing a datetime)

 ## Operations and Generators ordering

 The aggregators use operations and aggregators to aggregate the data.
 The operations are applied to a single quanity to generate another quantity,